 - The bottom line is, there are many volumetric estimators. - Does it make sense to combine them?

-- For example, intuitively, one could expect that because the beams fill up the space so much faster, they might be always better than points. - But we will see that while photon beams are great in some media, they may be outperformed by points in other media.
+• For example, intuitively, one could expect that because the beams fill up the space so much faster, they might be always better than points.